ridz-shothikai/flask-admin-dashboard/FILE_CATEGORIES_API.md

 6. **Search**: The search functionality searches across `code`, `name`, and `description` fields (case-insensitive).

 7. **Sorting**: You can sort by any field in the category object.
 Common sort fields include `code`, `name`, `created_date`, `last_updated`, and `user_count`.

+8. **Short Codes**: The `short_code` field allows multiple short codes to be associated with a single category.
+This is useful for alternative identifiers or abbreviations.
+If not provided during creation, it defaults to an empty array.
+You can update it by providing a new array of strings.

+9. **API Key Authentication**: The `GET /api/file-categories/all` endpoint uses API key authentication instead of JWT tokens.
+The API key must match the `JWT_SECRET_KEY` value from your environment configuration.
+This endpoint returns a simplified response with only `name`, `code`, and `short_code` fields, making it suitable for external integrations.

+10. **Code Generation**: If `code` is not provided when creating a category, it will be automatically generated from the `name` field by converting to uppercase and replacing spaces with underscores (e.g., "test cat" → "TEST_CAT").

 ---